mirror/dd-wrt/src/router/frr/doc/user/bgp.rst

 there is a route-map configured at inbound side of ipv4-vpn or ipv6-vpn address family with following syntax:

-.. clicmd:: set l3vpn next-hop encapsulation gre
+.. clicmd:: set l3vpn next-hop encapsulation <gre|gretap>

-The incoming BGP L3VPN entry is accepted, provided that the next hop of the L3VPN entry uses a path that takes the GRE tunnel as outgoing interface.
-The remote endpoint should be configured just behind the GRE tunnel; remote device configuration may vary depending whether it acts at edge endpoint or
+   :daemon: bgp

-not: in any case, the expectation is that incoming MPLS traffic received at this endpoint should be considered as a valid path for L3VPN.
+The incoming BGP L3VPN entry is accepted, provided that the next hop of the L3VPN entry uses a path that takes chosen tunnel kind.
+The remote endpoint should be configured just behind the tunnel; remote device configuration may vary depending whether it acts at edge endpoint or not: in any case, the expectation is that incoming MPLS traffic received at this endpoint should be considered as a valid path for L3VPN.

 .. _bgp-vrf-route-leaking: